Mississippi Paycheck Calculator 2026 — Flat 3.5% State Rate (Federal + FICA + State)

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in Mississippi at $100,000 single filer in 2026?
+What's the effective tax rate in Mississippi on a $100K single salary in 2026?

 Mississippi's flat rate is projected at 3.5% for 2026, down from 4% in 2025 — under HB 531's phase-down schedule toward ~3.0% by 2030.
 The 2026 reduction is conditional on revenue triggers; Mississippi has met its triggers consistently.
 The 3.5% projection is the most likely outcome.
 Pre-2022, MS had a 3-bracket progressive structure (3-5%).Why is the standard deduction so small in Mississippi?